gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### Create a Cloud Workspace

 To create a Cloud Workspace, select <button class="button button--success button--ui button--nolink">+ New Workspace</button> (or <button class="button button--success button--ui button--nolink">+ Create a Worspace</button>).
 Then, select "Cloud Workspace”, name your Workspace, selecting the hosting service, and then select repositories to add.
-Optionally, you can also provide an icon, description and select teams to share with.
+Optionally, you can also provide an icon, description and select teams or individual users to share with.

 <img src="/wp-content/uploads/create-cloud-workspace.gif" class="img-bordered img-responsive center">